lolcommits/lolcommits/README.md

 This will take care of the non-Ruby dependencies.
 Then do:

-	sudo gem install lolcommits
+	[sudo] gem install lolcommits

-(If you're using rvm or something like that, you can probably omit the sudo, but the default MacOSX ruby install requires it.)
+(If you're using rvm or something like that, you can/should probably omit the sudo, but the default MacOSX Ruby install is dumb and requires it.)

 You're all set!
 To enable lolcommits for a git repo, go to the base directory of the repository, and run: